 This type of moss will do great in a variety of vivarium types.
 When deciding if rather or not to use this moss in a particular type of enclosure, be sure to go with setups that have aquatic features.
 Here are recommended vivarium Phoenix moss will do well in:

-Riparium – Mostly aquatic-based enclosure with some terrain features present.
+- Riparium – Mostly aquatic-based enclosures with some terrain features present.

 Buy Christmas Moss

 When shopping for possible Christmas moss for sale, expect a few key indicators you are buying the best quality plant.
 The moss should be snail free along with any other type of pest.
 The source of moss will usually be sold in small tissue cultures, ready for you to propagate.

 The batch should arrive fairly moist and in fairly good shape.
 Click the image below to find out more about the current price and other relative info: